3 Critical Steps to Keep Your Church, Ministry, or School Stay on Mission

 Position on Critical Theory (e.g., Critical Race Theory, Feminist Theory, Queer Theory), including a summary of its incompatibility with the Christian worldview

 If the leadership at your church, school, or ministry has a position on these issues, it needs to be in writing.
 If it doesn’t yet have one, it needs to assemble a study committee and write one.
+These statements should be posted on the ministry's web site, and included in the employee handbook, as well as the student and parent handbooks (when appropriate).

 Here are a few thoughtful examples to help inspire your effort: